ar-ravi/ar-ravi/README.md

 # Hi, I'm Ravi 👋

 Welcome to my GitHub profile!
-I'm a passionate software engineer/developer specializing in [your specialties].
-I love building [type of applications] and working on interesting projects that challenge my skills.
+I'm a passionate software engineer/developer specializing in Java/C++.
+I love working on interesting projects that challenge my skills.

 ## 🚀 About Me